The dynamics of the TRAPPIST-1 system in the context of its formation: Introduction

 To characterize the planets of the TRAPPIST-1 system, \cite{DelrezEtal2018} and \cite{GrimmEtal2018} evaluate the planetary radii and masses via transit depths and Transit Timing Variation (TTV) from Spitzer data.
 Recently, \cite{DucrotEtal2020} present all transits records for TRAPPIST-1 from Spitzer. \cite{AgolEtal2021} combine Spitzer observations \citep{DelrezEtal2018,DucrotEtal2020}, ground-based observations \citep{GillonEtal2016,GillonEtal2017,DucrotEtal2018,BurdanovEtal2019} and other space (K2 and HST) observations \citep{LugerEtal2017,GrimmEtal2018}, and refine the physical and dynamical properties of the TRAPPIST-1 planets.
 From these studies it follows that all seven planets in the TRAPPIST-1 system have roughly the same densities \citep{DornEtal2018,AgolEtal2021}, and similar low eccentricities ($e\lesssim0.01$) and inclinations ($i\lesssim0.01$) \citep{AgolEtal2021}.
 The resonant configuration is one of the most astonishing features in the TRAPPIST-1 system.
 From inner-to-outer, the period ratio of every adjacent planet pair is near 8:5, 5:3, 3:2, 3:2, 4:3, 3:2.
 The observed near-integer period ratios likely reflect corresponding Mean Motion Resonances (MMRs).
 In addition, every adjacent planet triplet is connected by various three-body resonances (3BRs) \citep{LugerEtal2017}.

 The similarity among the TRAPPIST-1 planets may reflect a similar formation origin.
 Because of its compact nature, it is natural that the TRAPPIST-1 planets (or their building blocks) experienced significant radial migration.
 Planetesimals could originate within the snowline driven by the traffic jam effect of sublimated icy particles \citep{DrazkowskaEtal2016,IdaGuillot2016,SchoonenbergEtal2018}.
 On the other hand, re-condensation from outward diffusion of water vapour enhances the dust-to-gas ratio exterior the snowline, thus triggering streaming instability to form planetesimals \citep{SchoonenbergOrmel2017,OrmelEtal2017,HyodoEtal2019}.
 In both scenarios, planets are formed at the same location, which explains the common composition.
-More recently, population synthesis models also claim to reproduce the TRAPPIST-1-like properties \citep{BurnEtal2021}.
-After reaching a certain mass, planets migrate inwards efficiently, explaining the similar size of the planets , independent of whether growth is driven by planetesimal accretion or pebble accretion \citep{SchoonenbergEtal2019,ColemanEtal2019,BurnEtal2021,ZawadzkiEtal2021}.
+Population synthesis models -- where planets are initialized at random locations -- also claim to reproduce the TRAPPIST-1-like properties \citep{BurnEtal2021}.
+After reaching a certain mass, planets migrate inwards, explaining the similar size of the planets, independent of whether growth is driven by planetesimal accretion or pebble accretion \citep{SchoonenbergEtal2019,ColemanEtal2019,BurnEtal2021,ZawadzkiEtal2021}.
+An intriguing question is how much water these planets were born with and how much still remains.
+According to \citet{AgolEtal2021} the present-day water mass fraction are much lower than prediction by \cite{OrmelEtal2017} and \cite{SchoonenbergEtal2019}.
+However, $^{26}\mathrm{Al}$ isotropic heating can desiccate terrestrial planets \citep{LichtenbergEtal2019}.
+In addition, \cite{RaymondEtal2021} recently constrains that any water that (had been) present on the TRAPPIST-1 planets is likely to be accreted in the protoplanet disc phase.